Inference After Ranking with Applications to Economic Mobility: Application: Neighborhood Effects Revisited

+The classification of a given tract as a high upward-mobility neighbourhood may simply reflect statistical uncertainty (noise) rather than particularly high mobility (signal). \end{quote}

+This finding of \cite{Mogstadetal2023} is indeed surprising.
+As \cite{Chettyetal2020} remark, the methods of \cite{Mogstadetal2023} suggest that some of the poorest tracts in Los Angeles may be ranked above some of the wealthiest according to economic mobility. \cite{Chettyetal2020} suggest that the methods of \cite{Mogstadetal2023} may be too conservative.
+Indeed, per \cite{Chettyetal2020}:

+\begin{quotation} This method is conservative because it assumes that the analyst is comparing all tracts in LA county (whereas in practice we focused on Watts given its well-known history of poverty and violence) and because it controls the family wise error rate (i.e., it requires that the probability that one or more of the millions of pairwise comparisons is wrong is less than 5\%). \end{quotation}

+In our analysis of tract-level effects, we focus power on selected tracts to address the former point.
+In particular, we seek to study tract-level effects for certain tracts of interest alone, namely high-opportunity tracts.
+However, we find that even when focusing inference on tracts of interest using our two-step approach to inference, the evidence on tract-level effects remains murky.
+Some aggregation of effects across tracts or loosening of the simultaneous coverage requirement may be necessary for informative inference.

+In the CMTO program, \cite{Bergmanetal2023} designate a subset of Seattle neighborhoods as high-opportunity according to their ranks.
+In particular, \cite{Bergmanetal2023} label the top 20\% and top 40\% of urban and non-urban tracts, respectively, in the Seattle commuting zone as high-opportunity.
+This roughly corresponds to the top third of all tracts in the commuting zone.

+In our first analysis of the CMTO program, we compare the economic mobility estimates in each selected high-opportunity tract with an estimate of the average economic mobility of housing voucher recipients.
+To be precise, we allow $X_j$ to be the economic mobility estimate for tract $j$ in the set of all census tracts $J$ in the Seattle commuting zone, or alternatively the set of all census tracts in urban Seattle.
+For each tract $j$, we also observe the number of housing voucher recipients residing in $j$, which we denote by $c_j$.
+We define $Y_j$ as follows:

+$Y_j$ is an estimate of the expected gain or loss from moving the average housing voucher recipient to tract $j$.

+In our first exercise, we take $J$ to be the set of all urban Seattle tracts.
+We let $p=132$ be the number of tracts in urban Seattle, we let $\tau = \lfloor p/5\rfloor = 26$ and we take $R$ to be $\{p-\tau + 1,\ldots, p\}$.
+We are concerned with inference for the means $\mu_{Y,\hat{\jmath}}$ for $\hat{\jmath}$ in $\hat{J}_R$.
+Here, $\hat J_R$ denotes the top quintile of tracts by economic mobility in urban Seattle.
+In figure \ref{fig:Neighborhood_Effects} below, we plot lower and upper confidence bounds for the mobility gains in selected Seattle tracts.
+We also apply the same exercise to Cleveland to demonstrate heterogeneity in findings between urban areas.

-While we generally cannot reject the possibility of null neighborhood effects at most of the selected census tracts, we can reject the possibility of a null neighborhood effect when aggregating effects across census tracts.
-Given both the results in \cite{Mogstadetal2023}, and the simple fact that the variance of a sample mean is less than the variance of the constituent random variable forming the mean, these results are not surprising.
+In urban Seattle, we fail to reject the possibility of null effects at 92\% of selected tracts.
+In urban Cleveland, we fail to reject the possibility of null effects in a comparatively small 35\% of selected tracts. \begin{rem} \cite{andrewsetal2023} study the problem of inference for the mean:

+Their confidence region for $\bar{\mu}_{Y,\hat{J}_R}$ lies above zero, implying that one can reject the possibility of a null effect on economic mobility on aggregate.
+Our analysis differs from that of \cite{andrewsetal2023} in that we are concerned with constructing a confidence region satisfying simultaneous coverage of the $\mu_{Y,\hat{\jmath}}$.
+We thereby provide insight into which of the selected tracts most credibly drive the positive aggregate effects. \end{rem}